robertklep/name.klep.sonoff/README.md

 ##### Remarks

 When the device has lost its connection to Homey, it may take some time (a minute or 2) before it connects again.
 The Homey cannot force a connection, it has to wait for the device to contact it before it can be used.

+#### Sonoff-Tasmota firmware

+This driver also supports devices that are using the [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota/) firmware (how to install this firmware is beyond the scope of this document).

+For now, the only supported communication protocol is MQTT, which requires a separate _MQTT broker_.
+The Homey [MQTT Broker](https://apps.athom.com/app/nl.scanno.mqttbroker) app, which runs an MQTT broker on Homey itself, will work just fine.

+Pairing the device should be self-explanatory.

 ### OMGWTFBBQ YOU COMMITTED TLS PRIVATE KEYS